https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab1/README.md

 ## Data Processing

-Next, we'll use the structured data to create a bar chart to visualize the daily sentiment score and the product sentiment score.
+Next, you'll use the structured data to create a bar chart to visualize the daily sentiment score and the product sentiment score.

 - PARSE_DOCUMENT function to extract text and data from unstructured DOCX files.
 - SENTIMENT function to calculate the sentiment score of extracted customer review text